BSpoones/Zephyr/Plan.md

 `{ARG_1} || {ARG_2}` implies that at least one of the arguments must be provided

 ## Reminders
+Send custom reminders to a user or role.

+Each reminder has a unique 4 character, BASE-36 ID, allowing for 1,679,616 reminders at once (36^4).

+An asyncronous scheduler will be used in combination with a CronTrigger to send reminders that are both repeating and singular.
+When the bot runs & every day, Zephyr will add all applicable events to the scheduler (only adding reminders that will occur on that day for optimisations sake)

 ### Remind every
 Reminds a user | role every x time.
 Using `1h1m1s` time format.
 The command args are as follows: